 Renowned American operatic soprano and voice teacher at the San Francisco Conservatory since 2010, formerly on the voice faculty of New England Conservatory of Music.
 Board president of American Institute of Musical Studies in Graz, Austria

-Lyric Coloratura Soprano with world-wide performance experience is currently professor of voice at Sacramento State University and program director at Lingua e Canto, a summer intensive training program for young singers.
+Lyric Coloratura Soprano with world-wide performance experience is currently professor of voice at Sacramento State University.
 She is co-author of American Art Song & American Poetry (2012) as well as The Selected Writings of John Duke (2007).

 Internationally known operatic soprano, voice teacher, and director of the San Francisco Opera Center since 2002.

 American composer of opera, vocal, orchestral, and chamber music.
 He is best known for his operas and songs as well as for his collaborations with internationally renowned performers and writers.

 Baritone opera singer and holds degrees in music theory, historical musicology, and voice performance.
 He is the Coordinator of Vocal Studies, and the Associate Chair of the Department of Music at the University of New Mexico.